1 Peter 3:1

 (a) Sanctify Christ as Lord in your hearts.
 Honor Jesus as the Lord of your situation.

 When you are suffering through trials or afflictions, the temptation is to think that God doesn’t know and doesn’t care.
-But Christ is the Good Shepherd and Guardian of your soul (1 Pet.
-2:25).
-His eyes are upon you (1 Pet.
-3:12), and his power protects you (1 Pet.
-1:5).
+But the Guardian of your soul is watching over you and his power protects you (1 Pet.
+1:5, 3:12).

-To say “Jesus is Lord” is to declare “He is greater than what I am going through.”
-It is having the confidence that he will bring you safely through (Is.
+To say, “Jesus is Lord,” is to declare, “He is greater than what I am going through.”
+It is having the confidence that he will bring you safely to the other side (Is.
 41:10).

 (b) Being ready.
 What looks like persecution may actually be an opportunity to reveal the love of God to those who are attacking you (1 Pet.
 2:21).